This information is intended for use by health professionals

 When aripiprazole was administered concomitantly with either valproate, lithium or lamotrigine, there was no clinically important change in valproate, lithium or lamotrigine concentrations.

 There are no adequate and well-controlled trials of aripiprazole in pregnant women.
 Congenital anomalies have been reported; however, causal relationship with aripiprazole could not be established.
 Animal studies could not exclude potential developmental toxicity (see section 5.3).
 Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during treatment with aripiprazole.
 Due to insufficient safety information in humans and concerns raised by animal reproductive studies, this medicinal product should not be used in pregnancy unless the expected benefit clearly justifies the potential risk to the foetus.

 Newborn infants exposed to antipsychotics (including aripiprazole) during the third trimester of pregnancy are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery.
 There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress, or feeding disorder.
-Consequently, newborn infants should be monitored carefully.
+Consequently, newborn infants should be monitored carefully (see section 4.8).

 Aripiprazole is excreted in human breast milk.
-Patients should be advised not to breast feed if they are taking aripiprazole.
 A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from aripiprazole therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Aripiprazole did not impair fertility based on data from reproductive toxicity studies.